JavierLMB/cmSnip/README.md

 ## **cmSnip App**

-cmSnip is a flexible content management system (CMS) designed to help teams efficiently manage code snippets and templates.
+Welcome to cmSnip, a flexible content management system (CMS) designed to help teams efficiently manage code snippets and templates.
 Developers can build dynamic templates that non-technical users can easily populate, making it an ideal tool for collaborative content creation between technical and non-technical team members.

 ---